pavitranew/session-3/readme.md

 Finally - when downloading a github repo use the `clone` method to move it to your local disk while retaining the git history and branches.

-Use of MSCode as a Git / diff client?
+Use of VS Code as a Git / diff client?

-##Responsive Navigation
+## Responsive Navigation continued

 Move all nav related css into a new partial `_nav.scss` and import: